zehlchen/devzehl/content/story.md

 from film and stand-up routines if the feeling is just right.

 If I had to describe my wit, it would be with some obtuse analogy, so I won't.
-Especially as I often recount moments in my life with an eye on the ironic and satirical, and like to draw parallels between my life and handful of quality *Dad jokes*.
+Especially as I often recount moments in my life with an eye on the ironic and satirical, and like to draw parallels between my life and a handful of quality *Dad jokes*.
 I am known to have told at least a dozen *inappropriate* or *mistimed* jokes in my life.

 ## Chapter 2: Affirming Chronic Social Isolation